themehybrid/hybrid-theme/README.md

 Hybrid Theme is a collection of helper functions and filters to aid in theme development.

+Note: Old Hybrid View package now resides in this package as `Legacy` view system.

 ## Requirements

 * WordPress 4.9+.